 As our tour unfolds, groups of young people from Teesdale School, Wolsingham School, Parkside Academy and King James I Academy will be creating a new body of work together with Visual Artist and Changing Relations Assistant Director, Polly Turner and Performance Poet Tony Gadd – whilst also being supported by participatory arts experts Helix Arts.

-Monday 27th May – Sunday 9th June 2019
+Mon 27th May – Thurs 13th June 2019

-Saturday 1st June 2019
+Sat 1st June

-Join us for this thought-provoking and timely discussion – should we celebrate our industrial heritage?
-Or does it hold us back?
+Our panel speakers accumulate to an enormous amount of heritage experience between them and we can’t wait for them to share their knowledge.
 Durham Book Festival contributors, Michael Chapin and Lucie Brownlee promise to bring different angles to the debate.
 Whilst Mining Art Gallery curator Angela Thomas and Eldon Lane Cree community group leader, Tony Bird will also contribute their take on this compelling subject.